verhoevenv/conferences-2016/README.md

 My employer wanted me to set up a plan of what conferences I wanted to visit this year, so here we go.

-This branch (all-conferences) holds an objective listing of the conferences I know about.
+The branch all-conferences holds an objective listing of the conferences I know about.
 Feel free to clone or pull-request.

-The branch my-conferences has the same conferences, but annotated with priority and subjective reasons for why I would like to go there.
+This branch (my-conferences) has conferences annotated with priority and subjective reasons for why I would like to go there.

 ## January